 By attending one of the best online colleges in Connecticut, you can earn a graduate or undergraduate degree that helps improve your career prospects and increase your annual income.
 Like other graduates, you can qualify for new positions in your field, work toward a career change, or prepare for graduate school.
 Attending an online college in your state allows you to take advantage of Connecticut’s tuition discounts for state residents and make great local connections and receive the full benefit of your school’s name recognition.

-Higher Learning Initiatives
+Higher Learning Initiatives in Connecticut

 Charter Oak State College